2026 Starters Buyers Guide

 Brand Reputation and Warranty

-Stick with established brands like Bosch, Denso, ACDelco, or Remy that offer solid warranties.
-A good starter should last 100,000+ miles, and reputable manufacturers back their products with comprehensive warranty coverage.
+Stick to reputable brands like Bosch, ACDelco, Denso, or Remy that offer substantial warranties on their starters.
+A quality starter should last 100,000+ miles, and a good warranty indicates the manufacturer stands behind their product.

 Things to Avoid